Python in Posit Workbench

 You may also want to check out the following resources:

-• The Posit Community is our discussion board for our community and covers topics ranging across multiple programming languages and workflows.
+• The Posit Community is our discussion board for our community and it covers topics ranging across multiple programming languages and workflows.

 • Stack Overflow is an important resource for seeking answers to questions about Python - in particular, we’d recommend making sure your question is tagged as “python”.